DHA logo OPMED

 Who uses these systems?

-The eIT PMO portfolio of products are used by USAMRDC personnel and their collaborators in industry, academia, other government agencies, and our foreign allies.
+The eIT PMO portfolio of products are used by DHA personnel and their collaborators in industry, academia, other government agencies, and our foreign allies.
 A full list of organizations we support is available on our Supported Organizations page.

 return to top

-Why does USAMRDC need these systems?
+Why does DHA need these systems?

 In the past, research information was captured in unconnected, home-grown databases and large, paper-based files.
 There was no system that tracked where all of this data was stored, and it was not readily accessible to make informed decisions.
-There are specific regulations and requirements that USAMRDC IT systems must meet in the management of information that will be submitted to the Food and Drug Administration (FDA).
+There are specific regulations and requirements that DHA IT systems must meet in the management of information that will be submitted to the Food and Drug Administration (FDA).
 One of these requirements, the Title 21 Code of Federal Regulations (CFR), Part 11, can be thought of as an "umbrella" that covers the computer systems, data, and signature requirements of Good Laboratory Practices (GLPs) and Good Clinical Practices (GCPs) when the data and signatures are in electronic format.
 The GLP, GCP, Good Manufacturing Practice (GMP), and other FDA regulations that provide the systems, records, and signature requirements are called "Predicate Rules".

-Overall, the FDA expects USAMRDC to provide trustworthy data; accurate and complete records and reports; reliable systems and processes; secure data; systems and facilities; as well as qualified and trained personnel when using computerized records.
+Overall, the FDA expects DHA to provide trustworthy data; accurate and complete records and reports; reliable systems and processes; secure data; systems and facilities; as well as qualified and trained personnel when using computerized records.
 This compliance is required when FDA-regulated records are created, modified, maintained, archived, retrieved, or transmitted in electronic form, or are electronically signed or submitted to the FDA.
-USAMRDC also needs these systems to attract and work with Cooperative Research and Development Agreements (CRADA) partners, who use the industry's best practices, which will improve the quality and credibility of our scientific data.
-Overall, these systems will improve business processes across USAMRDC by providing data integrity, security, access, and speed.
+DHA also needs these systems to attract and work with Cooperative Research and Development Agreements (CRADA) partners, who use the industry's best practices, which will improve the quality and credibility of our scientific data.
+Overall, these systems will improve business processes across DHA by providing data integrity, security, access, and speed.

 return to top